 The studio is equipped with a Yamaha acoustic piano, multiple electronic keyboards, an upright and electric bass, drum set, amps, music stands, and computing devices--everything individuals and groups need to advance in their study of jazz and improvisation.

 Bill Chapin brings to this creative learning environment more than 30 years as a jazz pianist, educator, and learning technology specialist.
 Musically, Bill continues to advance his own skills as a jazz piano performer and improviser through ongoing study, steady work at area clubs, and teaching.
 Bill also founded and co-leads the Grayslake Jazz Combo Workshop.
-This summer program provides opportunities for jazz students in grades 7-13 to develop their improvisational skills in a jazz combo.
+This summer program provides opportunities for jazz students in grades 7-adult to develop their improvisational skills in a jazz combo.

 Sign up for my newsletter, below, to hear about opportunities to play jazz, upcoming workshops, improv tips, and where I'm playing.
 Watch the calendar on the right for dates when Bill is at work playing piano or leading a student group in the pursuit of "creative growth through improvisation."